 During the 2017-2018 academic year, there were 736 undergraduates at Earlham with 733 being full-time and 3 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Earlham, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Earlham, approximately 63% of students took out student loans averaging $6,067 a year.
-That adds up to $24,268 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Earlham, approximately 51% of students took out student loans averaging $6,590 a year.
+That adds up to $26,360 over four years for those students.

-The student loan default rate at Earlham is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Earlham is 3.3%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.